imsweb/layout/README.md

 * Supports XML definitions for *fixed-length-columns* and *comma-separated-values* formats.
 * Other types of format can be supported, but those need to be defined programmatically.
 * Recent [NAACCR](http://www.naaccr.org/) formats are included with the library, including all the data items documentation.
+* Supports NAACCR HL7 2.5.1 (no data item documentation is available for that format yet).
 * Provides data file format auto-discovery.

 ## Download